 During the Second World War, the Coffee Rooms, like everyone else, had to deal with rationing and it became difficult to obtain many items, including butter.
 However, the inventive staff devised their own mixture of butter and margarine, which they described as a ‘pleasant and nutritious alternative’!

-Now a family business for over 30 years, Tyneside Coffee Rooms will be managed by the Cinema’s own team from April 2018.
-The team will continue to serve up its hearty comfort food and cosy atmosphere make it a firm local favourite and a stop off for visitors from around the world.
+After being a family business for over 30 years, Tyneside Coffee Rooms will be managed by the Cinema’s own team from April 2018.
+The team will continue to serve up its hearty comfort food in the cosy atmosphere that makes it a firm local favourite and a stop off for visitors from around the world.